Maple Leaf Brigade:

 Those Centurion tanks make up for a lot of other shortcomings.
 They sport the 17-pounder as their main armament (this is the Centurion I model; later marks would carry even more powerful guns) and have good armor.
 Their speed is not so good; the Canadians will not be zipping about the battlefield.
 The brigade starts out with a single company (“squadron” in Commonwealth parlance) later raised to a battalion (“regiment”) in size.
 Historically this did not happen until some years after our period, but historically, there wasn’t a shooting war going on in 1951, either.
 Once the Canadians field their full allotment of Centurions supported by tough Kangaroo-mounted infantry, they are a very formidable combination.

 We’ve been making really good stuff lately, and I’m pleased with the tight focus of Maple Leaf Brigade’s story arc, and it has a nice set of pieces to go with it.
-This is the next-to-last of the comb-bound/laser-cut “enhancements” we’ll produce for the Gold Club, and it’s good to wrap up the product type with a solid entry.
+It’s good to get products like this, originally a special “enhancement” produced just for the Gold Club out to a wider audience.

 Don’t wait to put Maple Leaf Brigade on your game table!
-Join the Gold Club and find out how to get it before anyone else!
+Join the Gold Club and find out how to get it at the Best Price Ever with Free Shipping!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.